iamovi/button-will-react/README.md

 ## Security Note

 This project is entirely safe and contains no malicious content.
 It's designed for educational and entertainment purposes only.
-You can explore the code and use it to learn about basic web development techniques.
+You can explore the code and use it to learn about web development techniques.

 ## Contributions